Munnar - The mesmerising hill station of Kerala

 Munnar, the mesmerising hill station of Kerala is perched at an altitude of 1520 meters and lies close to the Western Ghats of Kerala.
-The highest peak of Anamudi is quite close to the hill resort.
+The must see sightseeing attractions in Munnar includes highest peak of Anamudi.
 Munnar had been a summer retreat for the English since long.
 The vibrant green hues of the tea gardens, punctuated with the silvery streaks of the cascading waterfalls give it an ethereal charm that would rejuvenate all the senses.
 Munnar will be burst into a riot of colors when the Neelakurunji plant that grows on the hills bloom to cover the entire mountain range once in every twelve years.
+The time when Neelakurunji blooms is an interesting time to visit Munnar.

 Munnar sightseeing will be an interestingly different experience.
 From adventure, to plantation trails and nature, Munnar offers something special for everyone.
-The tea gardens of Munnar make an important item in any Munnar itinerary.
+The tea gardens of Munnar make an important item in any Munnar sightseeing itinerary.
 A guided tour will let you watch the various steps of tea production in the tea factories right from plucking the leaves to sorting, drying and grinding of leaves.
 You can also buy freshly packed tea leaves as mementos of your trip to Munnar.